-Master your hip-hop beat making and production skills in Soundfly’s new mentored online course, The Art of Hip-Hop Production, and get one-on-one feedback on your work for six weeks with a Soundfly Mentor.
-Preview the course for free here.
+Master your hip-hop beat making and production skills in Soundfly’s premium online course, The Art of Hip-Hop Production.
+Preview the course for free.

 In 1990, I had the honor of meeting Chuck D after Public Enemy’s first performance in Wellington.
 He was tired and jet-lagged but gracious enough to shake hands and chat for a microsecond.
 It was a privilege to directly congratulate him on the hip-hop group’s groundbreaking second album from 1988, It Takes a Nation of Millions to Hold Us Back.

 Hang on… groundbreaking?
 I thought debut albums were supposed to “break ground,” and don’t second albums generally end up being career-stalling crowd disappointments?
 Many times yes; it happens so often in fact that people tend to refer to this phenomenon as “Second Album Syndrome” (SAS).

 So if SAS is definitely a thing, how do some groups manage to avoid it while others succumb to it?